 In the second spectrum, we again start with fitting the absorbed plasma model and allow both the temperature and column density to vary.
-There may be a hint of temperature becoming lower than the first epoch (best fit temperature $\sim 10$ keV; however, due to limited energy range of \chandra, it is not possible to constrain the upper bound of the temperature (Fig. \ref{fig:aug}).
+There may be a hint of temperature becoming lower than the first epoch (best fit temperature $\sim 10$ keV); however, due to limited energy range of \chandra, it is not possible to constrain the upper bound of the temperature (Fig. \ref{fig:aug}).
 As discussed in \S \ref{sec:results}, we freeze the temperature to 21 keV.
 The column density is well constrained at this epoch and has substantially decreased to $0.36^{+0.22}_{-0.17} \times 10^{22}$ \nh (Fig. \ref{fig:spec}).
-We do not see evidence of an Iron line at this epoch.
-However, considering the column density has decreased by a factor of 7 and line evolution follows the continuum evolution, a factor of 7 decrease in line strength will not lead to a detection.
+We do not see evidence of the 6.4\,keV line at this epoch.
+We discuss this further in \S \ref{sec:results}.
 In Fig. \ref{fig:spec}, we plot the best fit spectra at both epochs.